 Personally, I use the PreSonus AudioBox USB 96 audio interface.

-I don’t do any professional recording, I just need a simple plug-n-play solution that delivers quality sound at a reasonable price.
-The PreSonus AudioBox does just that.
+I don’t do any professional recording, so I just need a simple plug-n-play solution that delivers quality sound at a reasonable price.
+The PreSonus AudioBox gives me just that.

 For this article, the examples will use the PreSonus AudioBox, but the process is similar for the other audio interfaces as well.

 To connect the PreSonus AudioBox audio interface to the computer, you simply plug the USB cable into the back of the interface and to the USB port on your computer.
 The PreSonus AudioBox is powered by USB, so there isn’t separate power cord that needs to be plugged in.

 The PreSonus AudioBox is a two-channel audio interface, which means I can plug in a mic and a guitar or two mics and two guitars.
 The inputs accommodate the standard instrument and mic cables, which means you don’t need an adaptor.
 Both can be plugged directly into the interface.